sharpenrocks/Sharpen/README.md

 - Configuration.

 ## Release Notes
 All notable changes to the *Sharpen* extension are documented in the [changelog](https://github.com/ironcev/sharpen/blob/master/CHANGELOG.md).
-Below is the excerpt from the changelog that lists only the major changes.
+Below is the excerpt from the changelog that lists only the summary of major changes.

+## 0.2.0
+- Suggestions for usages of default expressions (C# 7.1).

 ### 0.1.1
 - Icon, preview image and release notes.